 Concrete stains rely on a chemical reaction to penetrate and permanently change the color of the concrete, whereas dyes simply permeate and cover the surface of the concrete.
 Concrete stains are harder to predict and control than concrete dyes, due to the reactive nature of the application process.
 Concrete dyes, on the other hand, tend to be quite true in color to the packaging, as they simply permeate the surface of the concrete without chemically reacting with it.

-Concrete stains are applied in liquid form, whereas dyes come in liquid concentrate, diluted solution, or as a powder.
-Dyes are also better for indoor products, as they are not UV safe—unless, of course, you cover them with a protective UV sealer.
+Concrete stains are applied in liquid form, whereas dyes come in liquid concentrate, diluted solution, or powder.
+Dyes are also better for indoor products, as they are not UV-safe—unless, of course, you cover them with a protective UV sealer.

 Different Kinds of Concrete Stain